living-room/living-room/readme.md

-# living room, or making the recurse center space programmable
+# living room, a programmable space @ recurse center

 We are making Lovelace, a room inside Recurse Center, programmable.
 To get started playing around with the same ideas that exist there, checkout [room-client](https://github.com/jedahan/room-client).

 For helping out please see [our github issues](https://github.com/jedahan/research/issues).
-We have tagged issues with broad tracks of development: **persistence** - making the system run and deploy as painless as possible
+We have tagged issues with broad tracks of development:

+**persistence** - making the system run and deploy as painless as possible

 **onramping** - providing a clear entry point for anyone who wants to play in this space